qmcurrents/gimic/doc/usage.rst

     $ gimic [--mpi] [gimic.inp] >gimic.out

+To produce the mol and XDENS files:

+- CFOUR: Do a normal NMR calculation and then run the 'xcpdens' program distributed with GIMIC to make the XDENS file.
+Then run the MOL2mol.sh script to produce the mol file.

+- Turbomole: Add the $gimic keyword to the control file and then run mpshift as normal to produce a XDENS file.
+Then run the turbo2mol.py script to create the mol file from the coord and basis files.

 Before doing the actual calculation it might be a good idea to check that the grids are correct, run: